nweir127/COD3S/README.md

  - Nathaniel Weir, Joao Sedoc, and Benjamin Van Durme (2020):
    COD3S: Diverse Generation with Discrete Semantic Signatures.
 In _Proceedings of EMNLP_.
 ## Installation
-1. This repository uses [Ducttape](https://github.com/jhclark/ducttape) to manage intermediate results of the experiment pipeline.
+1. This repository uses [conda](https://docs.conda.io/en/latest/miniconda.html) to manage packages and [Ducttape](https://github.com/jhclark/ducttape) to manage intermediate results of the experiment pipeline.
 Follow their [quickstart guide](https://github.com/jhclark/ducttape#quick-start) to add ducttape to your path.

 2. `git clone git@github.com:nweir127/COD3S.git`
-3. `cd COD3S`
-4. `conda env create -f environment.yml`
+3. `cd COD3S && conda env create -f environment.yml`

 To run a task, run `ducttape tapes/main.tape -p <TASK>`, where task is one of the following: